syncfusion-content/blazor-docs/blazor/combobox/form-validation.md

 ## Form validation using injectable datasource

 The ComboBox component inside the Edit form with the required field validation and with the injectable datasource is mentioned in the following sample.

+In this following example, the ownservice is injected into the component using the @inject directive.
+The ownservice.
+GetDataAsync() method is used to get the list of countries to display in the ComboBox.
+The EditForm, DataAnnotationsValidator, and ValidationMessage components are used to enable form validation and display the validation error message.

 {% highlight cshtml %}